-I ensure the robustness of my results in the following ways.
-First, I used the cluster-robust variance covariance matrix estimator in Online Appendix~\ref{sec:app_r}.
-The results are robust to the potential influences of the local-scale spatial correlations.
-Second, I consider the potential influence of the altitude in the models because terrain may be associated with the local climatic conditions and fixed cost of transportation.
-The results are not sensitive to including the average altitude created using the grid cell data.
-Online Appendices~\ref{sec:secb7} and~\ref{sec:sec92} summarize the grid cell data and results, respectively.
-Third, I consider the regional heterogeneity in endowment of male miners.
-The coal mines in Hokkaid\=o (northernmost island) were less likely to use female miners in the pits given the nature of labor supply of male miners.
-My results are materially similar if I include an indicator variable for Hokkaid\=o prefecture in the regressions (Online Appendix~\ref{sec:app_r_hokkaido}).
-Fourth, I employ an alternative identification strategy.
+The robustness of the results is ensured in the following ways.
+First, the cluster-robust variance-covariance matrix estimator was used in Online Appendix~\ref{sec:app_r}.
+This estimator provides a systematically larger estimate for the standard error by allowing for within-cluster dependencies.
+Despite this, the results are materially similar, meaning that the baseline estimates are robust to the potential influences of the local-scale spatial correlations.
+Second, the regional heterogeneity in the endowment of male miners is taken into account.
+The coal mines in Hokkaid\=o (northernmost island) were less likely to use female miners in the pits, given the nature of the labor supply of male miners.
+The results are materially similar if we include an indicator variable for Hokkaid\=o prefecture in the regressions (Online Appendix~\ref{sec:app_r_hokkaido}).
+Third, an alternative identification strategy is employed.
 As explained in the data section, the nature of the assignments makes it difficult to employ the estimation strategy utilizing within variations of each unit.
-Nevertheless, I provide a case study using the DID approach for the subsample of Tohoku region (northeastern region).
-The results are reasonable to the findings from my main results (Online Appendix~\ref{sec:app_did}).
-Finally, I assess the validity of my results on coal mines by comparing the results for heavy metal mines.
+Nevertheless, the case study is provided using the DID approach for the subsample of the T\=ohoku region (northeastern region).
+The results are reasonable to the main findings (Online Appendix~\ref{sec:app_did}).
+In Online Appendix~\ref{sec:app_pe}, I further consider a model to test the effects of the labor regulation.
+Specifically, I consider a difference-in-differences type specification including the interaction term between the treatment group and post-enforcement period dummies.
+Although the estimates from this type of specification shall be attenuated (Section~\ref{sec:sec_es}), the results obtained are reasonable for my baseline findings.
+Finally, the validity of the results on coal mines is assessed by comparing the results for heavy metal mines.
 Since coal mining requires many more workers than heavy metal mining because coal is a bulky mineral, the estimated magnitudes for the heavy metal mines shall be much smaller.
-I confirm that the results are reasonable to such expectation (Online Appendix~\ref{sec:sec94}).
+It is confirmed that the results are reasonable to such expectation (Online Appendix~\ref{sec:secd_hm}).